 5. Continue to send email to a recipient that has indicated that he/she does not wish to receive it; or

-In the absence of positive, verifiable proof to the contrary, Service Provider considers complaints by recipients of emails to be de-facto proof that the recipient did not subscribe or otherwise request the email(s) about which a complaint was generated.
+In the absence of positive, verifiable proof to the contrary, the Service Provider considers complaints by recipients of emails to be de facto proof that the recipient did not subscribe or otherwise request the email(s) about which a complaint was generated.

 Sending "Opt-in" Bulk Email

 The Email Services may only be used for lawful purposes.
-For example, Customer may not use the Service Provider Network to create, transmit, distribute, or store content that: (i) violates a trademark, copyright, trade secret or other intellectual property rights of others, (ii) violates export control laws or regulations, (iii) violates the privacy, publicity or other personal rights of others, (iv) impairs the privacy of communications, (v) contains obscene, offensive, unlawful, defamatory, harassing, abusive, fraudulent, or otherwise objectionable content as reasonably determined by Service Provider, (vi) encourages conduct that would constitute a criminal offense or give rise to civil liability, (vii) constitutes deceptive on-line marketing, (viii) violates reasonable regulations of Service Provider or other service providers, (ix) causes technical disturbances to the Service Provider Network, its partner networks or the network used by Customer to access the Email Services, or violate the policies of such networks, including, but not limited to, intentional introduction of any viruses, Trojan horses, worms, time bombs, cancel bots or other computer programming routines that are intended to damage, detrimentally interfere with, surreptitiously intercept or expropriate any system or data, or (x) assists, encourages or permits any persons in engaging in any of the activities described in this section.
-If Customer becomes aware of any such activities, Customer is obligated to immediately notify Service Provider and take all other appropriate actions to cause such activities to cease.
+For example, the Customer may not use the Service Provider Network to create, transmit, distribute or store content that: (i) violates trademark, copyright, trade secret or other intellectual property rights of others, (ii) violates export control laws, regulations or sanction policies of the Customer's applicable jurisdiction, (iii) violates the privacy, publicity or other personal rights of others, (iv) impairs the privacy of communications, (v) contains or relates in any manner to child pornography, bestiality, non-consensual sex acts or live sex acts, or is excessively violent, incites or threatens violence, contains harassing content or hate speech, violates a person's privacy, is malicious or morally repugnant, is otherwise obscene, offensive, unlawful, defamatory, harassing, abusive, fraudulent, or otherwise objectionable as reasonably determined by the Service Provider, (vi) encourages conduct that would constitute a criminal offense or give rise to civil liability, (vii) constitutes deceptive online marketing, (viii) violates reasonable regulations of the Service Provider or other service providers, (ix) causes technical disturbances to the Service Provider Network, its partner networks or the network used by the Customer to access the Email Services, or violates the policies of such networks, including, but not limited to, intentional introduction of any viruses, Trojan horses, worms, time bombs, cancel bots or other computer programming routines that are intended to damage, detrimentally interfere with, surreptitiously intercept or expropriate any system or data, or (x) assists, encourages or permits any persons in engaging in any of the activities described in this section.
+If the Customer becomes aware of any such activities, the Customer is obligated to immediately notify the Service Provider and take all other appropriate actions to cause such activities to cease.

 Consequences of Unacceptable Use

-Service Provider reserves the right to suspend or terminate Customer's access to the Email Services upon notice of a violation of this policy.
-Indirect or attempted violations of this policy, and actual or attempted violations by a third party on behalf of Customer, shall be considered violations of this policy by Customer.
+The Service Provider reserves the right to suspend or terminate the Customer's access to the Email Services upon notice of a violation of this policy.
+Indirect or attempted violations of this policy, and actual or attempted violations by a third party on behalf of the Customer, shall be considered violations of this policy by the Customer.